eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 In many unit-testing frameworks it is common to be able to focus on a specific test or suite - e.g. using `fit` in Jasmine (JavaScript).

-And while your IDE might support running individual tests, I often find that when changing existing code it is very handy to be able to highlight a few individual tests that does not neccessarily exist in the same hierarchy.
+And while your IDE might support running individual tests, I often find that when changing existing code, it is very handy to be able to highlight a few individual tests that does not necessarily exist in the same hierarchy.

 ScalaTest handles this a bit differently, where you tag your test using symbols you define yourself and then filter tags when you run the tests using the parameter `-n focused`